LucasBrgt/Latent-Playground/README.md

 ## _Important_
 - Be sure to add the path to _externals_ folder to your Max File Preferences.
-- fluid.dataset~ and fluid.mlpregressor~ are wrapped into fluid.lib.manipulation.mxo so you need to open it with Max by double-click or it won't load properly.
+- fluid.dataset~ and fluid.mlpregressor~ are wrapped into fluid.lib.manipulation.mxo so you need to open it with Max before using the device (just double-click on it in the Finder) or it won't load properly.
-- The mcs.nn~ object used in this project is a modified one, so use the one provided.
+- The mcs.nn~ object used in this project is a modified one, so use the one provided or it will crash.
+Be careful to momentarily disable access to the official mcs.nn~ object if you're using it already.
 - It has been compiled for ARM based Mac, you'll need to get the source code if you want to use it with Intel based Mac or Windows.
-You can access it here : [mcs.nn_tilde_bending](https://github.com/LucasBrgt/mcs.nn_tilde_bending_MaxMSP)
+You can access it here : [mcs.nn_tilde_bending](https://github.com/LucasBrgt/mcs.nn_tilde_bending_MaxMSP).

 ## _Prerequisites_
 - Ableton Live Suite >= 12.1.1 and MaxMSP >= 9.0.2, it should work with Live 11 and Max 8 but it has not been tested so be sure to look at the Max Console if doing so.

 ## _Known issue_
 - If you edit the device in max and load a model while editing, you should know that Ableton will crash if you attempt to destroy the device in Ableton while Max is opened.
-Closing Max before destroying the device is a good practice.
+This is certainly due to a conflict with detached threads but I never found the solution.
+Workaround => closing Max before destroying the device is a good practice.

 &nbsp;
 &nbsp;